DorothyTamYiLing/GWarrange/documents/tutorials.md

 # Tutotrial 1

-Click into the link for downloading genome file required for tutorial: https://drive.google.com/drive/folders/1RQU1a7kxcVSsIQr94MwSKgRf9PC0YnZO?usp=share_link
+After install genome_rearrangement with gitclone, click into the following link for downloading genome files required for thew tutorial: https://drive.google.com/drive/folders/1RQU1a7kxcVSsIQr94MwSKgRf9PC0YnZO?usp=share_link Then, place the genome files within ~/genome_rearrangement/example_data directory for later use.

 This tutorial is based a subset of _Bordetella pertussis_ genomes as described in Weigand _et al_.
 2019), in which chromosome structures were defined by exhaustive pairwise alignment.
 A subset of 47 genomes that display two different chromosome structures (18 genomes with structure 1 and 29 genomes with structure 2) (See Fig. 1) were selected, and a kmer-based GWAS was conducted using pyseer with an aim to identify kmers whose presence-absence patterns are associated with chromosome structures (_i.e._ phenotype).
 Structure phenotype of two pairs of genomes were swapped for demonstration purpose.